LONDON STUDY OF PLAYGROUNDS

-We found that the London playgrounds, with fewer “off the shelf” components, more unique design elements, and a diversity of play surfaces, had 53% more visitors and 16-18% higher physical activities levels in children and teens (P<.05) than the more traditional post and platform playgrounds in the US.
+We then compared the data to the National Study of Neighborhood Parks, focusing on San Francisco, Los Angeles, and New York.
+We found that the London playgrounds, with fewer “off the shelf” components, more unique design elements, and a diversity of play surfaces, had 53% more visitors and 16-18% higher physical activity levels in children and teens (P<.05) than the more traditional post and platform playgrounds in the US.